nerwuuus/sql-employee-time-db/how_to_update_db_instruction.md

     print(f"Data was loaded successfully to the tables: {table_name1}, {table_name2}, and {table_name3}.")

 except Exception as e: # Executes only if an error occurs inside the try block and captures the error details in the variable e
-    # Rollback in case if an error occurs
     # If something goes wrong before commit(), calling rollback() undoes all changes made in the current transaction, restoring the database to its previous state
     conn.rollback()
     print("An error occurred during the data load process:", e)